Skip to content

 Limitations

-Write access required
+Write access required for stacked CRs

 Therefore, to use git-spice to stack PRs, you need write access to the repository: specifically the ability to push new branches.